-As you can see, there are a number of different taxes that exist in Canada.
+As you can see, there are several different taxes levied by First Nations, federal, provincial or territorial, and municipal governments.
 It is critical to understand which taxes apply to you so you can develop a taxation strategy that will help you to be successful in your financial planning.

-- 1. Governments at all levels use taxes as a source of financing. - 2.
-Taxes may be imposed on the following: - Incomes from wages, interest, dividends, and gains (losses), and rental of real or intellectual property. - Consumption of discretionary and nondiscretionary goods and services. - Wealth from asset ownership. - 3.
-Taxes may be progressive, such as the income tax, in which you pay proportionally more taxes the more income you have, or regressive, such as a sales tax, in which you pay proportionally more taxes the less income you have.
+Key Takeaways 1.
+Governments at all levels use taxes as a source of financing.
+2. Taxes may be imposed on the following: Incomes from wages, interest, dividends, and gains (losses), and rental of real or intellectual property.
+Consumption of discretionary and nondiscretionary goods and services.
+Wealth from asset ownership.
+1. Taxes may be progressive, such as the income tax, in which you pay proportionally more taxes the more income you have, or regressive, such as a sales tax, in which you pay proportionally more taxes the less income you have.

-- 1. The T1 tax form is what individual Canadians use to complete their personal income tax return.
-Please review the video "Preparing T1 Returns - Reporting income and inputting Tslips on the T1 tax return (Part 2 of 5)" (12:47) by CanadianTaxAcademy.com on how to complete a T1 General form.
+- The T1 tax form is what individual Canadians use to complete their personal income tax return.
+Please review the video "Preparing T1 Returns - Reporting income and inputting T- slips on the T1 tax return (Part 2 of 5)" (12:47) by Ian DiNovo, founder of the CanadianTaxAcademy.com, on how to complete a T1 General form.
 After watching this video, try completing the T1 General form. - 2.
 Examine the tax returns that you filed last year.
 Alternatively, estimate your tax return based on your present financial situation.
 On what incomes were you (or would you be) taxed?
 What tax bracket were you (or would you be) in?
 How did (or would) your provincial, federal, and other tax liabilities differ?
 What other types of taxes did you (or would you) pay, and to which government jurisdictions? - 3.
 There are six types of tax: property, consumption, value-added or goods and services tax, income tax, excise tax, and sales tax.
-Match the type of tax to the description below: - Tax on the use of vehicles, gasoline, alcohol, cigarettes, highways, etc. - Tax on purchases of both discretionary and nondiscretionary items - Tax on wages, earned interest, capital gain, and the like - Tax on home and land ownership - Tax on purchases of discretionary items - Tax on items during their production as well as upon consumption - 4.
+Match the type of tax to the description below:

+- Tax on the use of vehicles, gasoline, alcohol, cigarettes, highways, etc. - Tax on purchases of both discretionary and nondiscretionary items - Tax on wages, earned interest, capital gain, and the like - Tax on home and land ownership - Tax on purchases of discretionary items - Tax on items during their production as well as upon consumption - 4.
 In your financial planning journal, record all the types of taxes you will be paying next year and to whom.
 How will you plan for paying these taxes?
 How will your tax liabilities affect your budget?